leohenon/pi-anthropic-oauth/README.md

 > [!NOTE]
 > Pi requires `baseUrl`, `apiKey`, and `api` when defining custom models in `models.json`.
 With this extension, requests normally authenticate through Claude Pro/Max OAuth after `/login anthropic`, so `apiKey` is present to satisfy Pi's config requirements and does not need to be a valid Anthropic API key.

+## Troubleshooting

+- Re-run `/login anthropic` if auth looks stale
+- If local callback login does not complete, paste the final callback URL or `code#state` when prompted
+- If something breaks, please open an issue with your Pi version, extension version, and error output

 ## License